Hill Farm Historical Society

 In 1883, railroad industrialist James J. Hill purchases 3,300 acres encompassing what is today the community of North Oaks.
 Hill used his North Oaks Farm to produce advances in cattle raising and other agricultural practices to complement his burgeoning Great Northern Railroad.

-The Hill Farm Historical Society is a 501(c)(3) nonprofit organization operated by a volunteer Board of Directors.
+The Hill Farm Historical Society is a 501(c)(3) nonprofit organization operated by a volunteer working Board of Directors.
 We rely on volunteers to carry out our programs throughout the year.
-We welcome your involvement and suggestions!
+We welcome your involvement, contributions, and suggestions!

 Picture